Dog Bite Lawyers in Georgia

 Being attacked by a dog is a frightening and potentially life-altering occurrence.
 Each year, the Centers for Disease Control and Prevention reports that 4.5 million dog bites occur.
 One in five of these bites will become infected.
 Dog bites will often leave their victims considerable physical and emotional injuries.
 Those who suffer a dog bite can require stitches or even surgery.
 Moreover, they may be left with permanent scarring.
 Emotional trauma includes post-traumatic stress disorder, anxiety, depression, and more.

-At Montlick and Associates, Attorneys at Law, our compassionate Georgia dog bite attorneys often meet with dog attack victims who have incurred considerable financial losses due to their injuries.
+At Montlick and Associates, Attorneys at Law, our compassionate Georgia dog bite attorneys often meet with dog attack victims who have incurred considerable financial losses due to their injuries or loss of a loved one.
 We help dog bite victims to pursue compensation against the owner of the dog so that they can move forward with their lives and towards a full medical recovery.

 Georgia’s laws concerning liability for dog bites are found in Ga.
 Code Ann., § 51-2-6 to 7.
 The statute sets out two ways in which a dog owner can be found liable for the injuries his or her dog inflicts:

 - Knowledge of viciousness: The dog attack victim will need to prove the dog was dangerous and that the defendant had knowledge of these vicious tendencies in order to establish liability under this provision.
 Evidence of prior bites could establish such knowledge.
 Once knowledge of viciousness is established, the victim must further show the defendant carelessly managed the dog or allowed it to be at large.

 - Violation of leash laws: The dog attack victim will need to prove that the dog was not on a leash or at heel as required by local ordinances and that the owner carelessly managed the dog or allowed it to be at large in order to establish liability under this provision.